ThoughtWorks-SEA/developer-training/docs/html&css/html.md

 ### Element

-Elements using consist of an opening and close tag and represents some content or information to the browser.
+Elements consist of an opening and close tag and represents some content or information to the browser.

 With opening and closing tags:
 `<p>apple</p>`